orbusNinus/lactis/README.md

 + When using SMP nipple offset is somehow delayed (CBPC works better)
 + During OStim scenes: Flickering face effects when using face lights.
 Affects player and NPCs.
 + Not tested in 1st person mode.
 Might work, might be not.
 + It also might happen that you will not be able to stop the nipple squirt of an NPC by using the toggle key.
 As a last resort you can try to **Right Shift + Toggle Key"** on the NPC.
-This should remove the effect but can lead to save game bloat.
+This should remove the effect but can lead to save game bloat. (feature will be available in >v0.31)

 ## MCM configuration
 Use MCM to configure the left and right nipple offset.
 You can enable a debug axis to make this step easier.